-The call scenario illustrated in Figure 5 is an inbound call that is covered to voicemail.
-In this scenario, the voicemail system is an Avaya Modular Messaging system connected to Session Manager.
+The second call scenario illustrated in Figure 3 is an inbound call that is covered to voicemail.
+In this scenario, the voicemail system is a Modular Messaging system connected to Session Manager.
+The Modular Messaging system is in MultiSite mode.

-- 1. Same as the first call scenario in Section 2.2.1. - 2.
-The called Communication Manager phone does not answer the call, and the call covers to the phone's voicemail.
-Communication Manager forwards4 the call to Session Manager. - 3.
+- 1. Same as the Steps 1-5 and Step 6b from the first call scenario. - 2.
+The called Communication Manager agent or phone does not answer the call, and the call covers to the agent's or phone's voicemail.
+Communication Manager forwards the call to Session Manager. - 3.
 Session Manager applies any necessary SIP header adaptations and digit conversions, and based on configured Routing Policies, determines to where the call should be routed next.
-In this case, Session Manager routes the call to Avaya Modular Messaging.
-Avaya Modular
+In this case, Session Manager routes the call to Modular Messaging.
+Modular Messaging answers the call and connects the caller to the called agent's or phone's voice mailbox.
+Note that the call continues to go through Communication Manager.